Why Do People Follow The Crowd?

 The reasons behind the bandwagon effect

-People and their behaviour are significantly impacted by societal pressure and standard.
+People and their behaviour are significantly impacted by societal pressure and standards.
 But other aspects highly influence the bandwagon effect:

 Group thinking mentality

 This can be explained with the scenario of following trends.
 If a majority of people follow a trend, there is a possibility that more people will tend to follow that trend.
 People usually do this as they feel pressure to comply.
 This is why the bandwagon effect is very easy to establish.